melih0132/uber-complete-system-laravel/README.md

    - All source code is available in the repository, including backend API and database handling.

 3. **Architecture Summary:**
-   - The application utilizes the **ORM (Object-Relational Mapping)** for database management, PostgreSQL for storage, and a simple API for managing requests between the frontend and the database.
+   - The application utilizes **ORM (Object-Relational Mapping)** for database management, PostgreSQL for storage, and a simple API for managing requests between the frontend and the database.

 ---